thanos-io/thanos/docs/components/query.md

                                  Path to files that contain addresses of store API servers.
 The path can be a glob pattern (repeatable).
       --store.sd-interval=5m     Refresh interval to re-read file SD files.
-                                 (used as a fallback)
+It is used as a resync fallback.
       --query.auto-downsampling  Enable automatic adjustment (step / 5) to what
                                  source of data should be used in store gateways if no max_source_resolution param is specified.